NVIDIA/hpc-container-maker/docs/building_blocks.md

 OFED](#mlnx_ofed)) should be installed prior to this building block.

-As a side effect, this building block modifies `PATH` and `LD_LIBRARY_PATH` to include the MVAPICH2 build.
+As a side effect, this building block modifies `PATH` to include the MVAPICH2 build.

 As a side effect, a toolchain is created containing the MPI compiler wrappers.
 The tool can be passed to other operations